-One of the titans of the strip, crooner Jerry Vale packed the houses in Vegas and on the road.
+"Whiskey is by far the most popular of all remedies that won't cure a cold." - Jerry Vale One of the titans of the strip, crooner Jerry Vale packed the houses in Vegas and on the road.
 He's considered one of the finest Italians singers of all time, his rich tenor bathed each and every song he sang with an authenticity other singers lacked.
-Known for his distinctive high-tenor voice, wide vocal range, and romantic crooning, he was most popular in the 1950s and early 1960s.
-His speciality were Italian love songs and no one sang them better, like this classic Al-Di-La:
+Jerry Vale first hit the charts in 1953 with “You Can Never Give Me Back My Heart” and followed that up with “Two Purple Shadows.”
+Known for his distinctive high-tenor voice, wide vocal range, and romantic crooning, he was most popular in the mid-1950s and early 1960s but continued to be a big draw on the Las Vegas Strip well into the 1990s.
+His speciality was Italian love songs and no one sang them better, like this classic Al-Di-La:

 YOUR GO-GO HOST: Billy Ingram